Bond amounts and payments

-A bond is a payment that rental providers (previously called landlords) can request at the start of a rental agreement (lease).
-It is held in trust during an agreement by the Residential Tenancies Bond Authority (RTBA).
+A bond is a payment that rental providers (landlords) can request at the start of a rental agreement (lease).
+The bond is held by the Residential Tenancies Bond Authority (RTBA) during the rental period.

-Bonds cover damage and other costs rental providers may have to pay when the renter moves out.
+Bonds cover some costs rental providers may have to pay when the renter moves out.

 The bond and rent are separate payments.
-Bond cannot be used to pay rent.
+The bond cannot be used to pay rent.

-Condition reports are important evidence for bond claims and must be given to renters before they move in.
+Condition reports are important evidence for bond claims.
+Rental providers must give a condition report to renters before they move in.

 On this page: